eda-ricercatore/admin-notes/skill-set/semiconductor-industry/vlsi-design-digital-n-mixed-signal.md

 + skill set:
+	- Architecture of Tenstorrent's IP blocks including aggressive optimization for performance, power as well as area
+	- Implementation of Tenstorrent IP and SOC RTL logic in Verilog
+	- Occasional verification of Tenstorrent's IP and SOC logic, using advanced verification methodologies - UVM, FPGA prototyping, and emulation
+	- Performance and power verification and validation of Tenstorrent's IP and SOC
+	- Bachelor/Master in Electrical/Computer Engineering/Engineering Science
+	- Expert knowledge of Hardware Description Languages (Verilog/VHDL)
+	- Deep and broad understanding of processor/computer architecture
+	- Knowledge and understanding of the full ASIC design flow, including synthesis, P&R
+	- Excellent programming skills.
+C/C++ as well as scripting languages (Perl, tcl)
+	- Experience with high frequency logic design, scalar and vector processor architecture, GPU architecture and programming models, digital signal processing hardware, SoC architecture, memory sub system architecture, real time hardware/firmware systems or deep learning is very beneficial
++ skill set:
+	- Architecture of Tenstorrent's IP blocks including aggressive optimization for performance, power, and area
+	- Implementation of Tenstorrent IP RTL logic in Verilog
+	- Contribution to verification of Tenstorrent's IP and SOC logic
+	- Performance and power verification and validation of Tenstorrent's IP and SOC
+	- Versatility, independent thinking, and general ability to get things done!
+	- 15+ years of experience working on high performance IP and ASIC designs
+	- Bachelor/Masters/PhD in Electrical/Computer Engineering/Engineering Science
+	- Expert knowledge of Hardware Description Languages (Verilog/VHDL)
+	- Comfortable with C++
+	- Deep and broad understanding of processor/computer architecture
+	- Knowledge and understanding of the full ASIC design flow
+	- ***Experience with any of high frequency logic design, scalar and vector processor architecture, GPU architecture and programming models, digital signal processing hardware, SoC architecture, memory sub system architecture, real time hardware/firmware systems or deep learning is very beneficial***
++ skill set:
 	- As a Staff IP Design Engineer, you will work with the circuit design, software engineering, business development units, and potentially customers to define and design the Efinix’s IP and IP systems to meet customer’s requirements.
 Also, you will create the IP and IP system documentation.
 	- Location: Penang, Malaysia